MustafaaYilmas/mr-gSEO/README.md

 # mr.gSEO

-mr.gSEO is a dynamic SEO AI toolkit developed by MustafaYilmaz.
+mr.gSEO is a dynamic SEO (prompt) toolkit for GPT verions.
 With the current version 0.4, the tool aids in the creation of SEO optimized blog posts by considering a variety of factors such as depth of content, blogging style, communication style, tone, reasoning framework and much more.

 ## Features